DX3006/DXPN/README.md

 # Planned features

-> - [ ] settings screen to accommodate the options
+> - [ ] Settings screen to accommodate the options
 > - [ ] Add a custom sound to the notification
 > - [ ] Option to override the default color by placing a single color for all rewards
 > - [ ] Option to block notification of specific rewards